Shalini-Mishra22/Playlist_Manager/README.md

 Implemented a doubly linked list to manage the playlist.
 Used a stack to track recently played songs.
-Supported operations: add, delete, play, search, and sort songs.
+Supported operations: add, delete, play and search songs.
 Incorporated file I/O for persistent storage of the playlist.